 (1) A member shall be paid such remuneration and allowances as the Governor may from time to time determine.

-(2) The Governor shall not determine the remuneration and allowances to be paid to a member who is a part-time member who is a person to whom Part 3 of the Public Sector Management Act 1994 applies except with the prior approval in writing of the Minister for Public Sector Management.
+(2) The Governor shall not determine the remuneration and allowances to be paid to a member who is a part-time member who is a person to whom Part 3 of the Public Sector Management Act 1994 applies except with the prior approval in writing of the Public Sector Commissioner.

 (3) The appointment of a member shall, subject to this Act, be in accordance with such terms and conditions as may be specified in the instrument of his appointment.